1

 Grants Information

-Through the Coronavirus Relief Fund, the CARES Act provides for payments to State, Local, and Tribal governments navigating the impact of the COVID-19 outbreak.
+Through the Coronavirus Relief Fund, the CARES Act provided for payments to State, Local, and Tribal governments navigating the impact of the COVID-19 outbreak.
 The CARES Act established the $150 billion Coronavirus Relief Fund.
-The CARES Act requires that the payments from the Coronavirus Relief Fund only be used to cover expenses that,
+The CARES Act required that the payments from the Coronavirus Relief Fund only be used to cover expenses that:

 (1) are necessary expenditures incurred due to the public health emergency with respect to the Coronavirus Disease 2019 (COVID19),